maiertech/website/src/routes/posts/how-to-make-sveltekit-hmr-work-with-gitpod/index.md

 SvelteKit uses [Vite](https://vitejs.dev/) with [vite-plugin-svelte](https://github.com/sveltejs/vite-plugin-svelte) to
 implement hot module replacement (HMR).
-This ensures that any changes in your code are reflected instantly in your browser preview, which results in a pleasant developer experience.
+HMR ensures that any changes in your code are reflected instantly in your browser preview, which results in a pleasant developer experience.
 HMR in SvelteKit works out of the box with no configuration required.